jfnavarro/duplexseq/README.md

 # Duplexseq
 A pipeline to make consensus sequences from duplex sequencing

-This is a simplified and modified version of the work introduced in
+This is a simplified and modified version of the work introduced in:

 Duplex Sequencing software Version 3.0 July 11, 2016 Programs by Scott Kennedy(1) (1)
 Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195

 https://github.com/Kennedy-Lab-UW/Duplex-Sequencing

-In summary, tags are extracted from the reads and appended to the headers.
+In summary, UMIs are extracted from the reads and appended to the headers.
-The reads are then clustered by tag-position and the consensus reads are created by collapsing these and finding the duplex pair to make a consensus call.
+The reads are then clustered by tag-position and the consensus reads are created by collapsing these, finally duplex are made using the consensus reads.

 # Notes
-- TAGs must be located at the beginning of the reads (0 position)
+- UMIs must be located at the beginning of the reads (0 position)
 - The reads belonging to a tag-position cluster must have the same length or otherwise will be discarded.
 - Different filters can be applied when creating the consensus reads (check --help)